ParisaHormozzadeh/Temperature-Forecasting-GRU/README.md

 **"Forecasting Hourly Temperature: Deterministic vs. Probabilistic Approaches — A Case Study of Mashhad, Iran"**
 *Parisa Hormozzade, Alireza Shadman*
-Presented at the **10th International Conference on Industrial and Systems Engineering**, 2025.

 ## Background